emberjs/website/source/guides/testing/testing-xhr.md

-##RSVP Promises, Ember and the Run Loop
+Testing with asynchronous calls and promises in Ember may seem tricky at first, but with a little explanation things should become clearer.

-Testing with asynchronous calls and RSVP Promises in Ember may seem tricky at first, but with a little explanation things should become clearer.
+### Promises, Ember and the Run Loop

-In order to fully explain testing RSVP Promises & asynchronous code, it's important that you have a clear grasp of the Ember run loop.
-If you haven't yet done so, please read about them in the [RSVP Promises](/api/classes/Ember.RSVP.Promise.html) and [Understanding Ember run loop guide](/guides/understanding-ember/run-loop/).
+In order to fully explain testing promises & asynchronous code, it's important that you have a clear grasp of the Ember run loop.
+If you haven't yet done so, please read about them in the [Promises](/api/classes/Ember.RSVP.Promise.html) and [Understanding Ember run loop guide](/guides/understanding-ember/run-loop/).

 Now that you grasp the general concepts regarding the run loop, recall from reading about the basics of testing Ember applications that the run loop is suspended when in testing mode.
 This helps ensure the procedure of your code and the tests you write around that code.
-Note that in testing RSVP Promises and asynchronous code, you're effectively "stepping through" your application in chunks.
+Note that in testing promises and asynchronous code, you're effectively "stepping through" your application in chunks.

-When a RSVP Promise runs, it schedules fulfillment/rejection to be executed by the run loop, therefore in order for RSVP Promises to work the run loop must be on.
-In short: no run loop, no RSVP Promise fulfillment/rejection.
+When a promise runs, it schedules fulfillment/rejection to be executed by the run loop, therefore in order for promises to work the run loop must be on.
+In short: no run loop, no promise fulfillment/rejection.

 Getting the results of a promise requires you to use the `then` method.
 Calling the `then` function on an existing promise: